-The graduation fee for those receiving baccalaureate or associate degrees is \$50 and is due by May 1st.
-The fee covers cost of diplomas, cap and gown rental, and the graduation dinner.
-Graduates receive a refund of \$20 after they have returned the cap and gown.
+The graduation fee is charged to students receiving baccalaureate or associate degrees.
+The fee covers cost of diplomas, purchase of cap and gown, and the graduation dinner.
+The cost is \$70 for Bachelor recipients and \$60 for Associate degrees.
+Those who receive a Bachelor degree will receive a refund of \$10 after they have returned the hood.
+If a student does not plan to participate in graduation activities the cost of a diploma only is \$30.